Skip to main content

 Published on January 15, 2025

-There was a time when ordering a milkshake without dairy meant settling for a thin, flavourless substitute.
+Ordering a milkshake without dairy used to mean settling for a thin, flavourless substitute.
 Those days are over.
-The explosion of plant-based ice creams and milks has made it entirely possible to blend a rich, creamy shake at home that rivals anything from a traditional ice cream parlour.
-Whether you are lactose intolerant, following a vegan lifestyle, or simply curious, mastering the dairy-free milkshake is easier than you might think.
+The boom in plant-based ice creams and milks means you can blend a rich, creamy shake at home that rivals anything from a traditional parlour.
+Whether you are lactose intolerant, following a vegan lifestyle, or just curious, the dairy-free milkshake is easier to master than you might think.

 Choosing Your Base: Plant Milk Matters